Police arrest 12 suspected kidnappers, recover fire arms in Benue – The Sun Nigeria

 From Scholastica Onyeka, Makurdi

-Commissioner Of Police Benue State Command, Cp Wale Abass, disclosed this in a statement signed by Police Public Relations Officer, (PPRO), Sp.
-Catherine Anene and made available to newsmen on Monday.

-According to the statement, the Commissioner had ordered the deployment of tactical teams to southern part of the state to address kidnap syndicates grouping in the area.
+Benue State Police Public Relations Officer, (PPRO), SP Catherine Anene,in a statement, said, the state Commissioner of Police, had ordered the deployment of tactical teams to southern part of the state, to address the issue of kidnap syndicates grouping in the area.

-“As a result of this deployment, men of Operation Zenda Joint Task Force, (JTF) trailed and arrested the following persons in connection with the case of Kidnap that happened on 4/12/2022 involving the Commissioner for Housing/ Urban Development, Hon.
-Anthony Ogbu and other kidnap incidents reported in the area.
+“As a result of this deployment, men of Operation Zenda Joint Task Force, (JTF), trailed, and arrested the following suspects in connection with the case of the Kidnap that happened on December 4, 2022,involving the Commissioner for Housing/Urban Development, Hon.
+Anthony Ogbu, and other kidnap incidents reported in the area.

-He stated that further investigation also led to the arrest of nine other gang members adding that two locally made Baretta pistol loaded with 10 rounds of 9mm ammunition were recovered from the suspects who have also confessed to the crime.
+She stated that further investigation also led to the arrest of nine other gang members, adding that two locally made Baretta pistols, loaded with 10 rounds of 9mm ammunition, were recovered from the suspects, who have also confessed to the crime.

 Leave a Reply